-Branson used to be a mecca mostly for seniors, with few attractions geared toward little ones beyond Silver Dollar City.
-No more.
+Branson used to be a mecca mostly for seniors, with few attractions geared toward little ones beyond Silver Dollar City, but today it’s a great family destination.
 Shows and other forms of entertainment have gone way beyond just music, with comedy, epic productions and other performances that appeal to all ages.
 In addition, there are lots of attractions geared mainly toward children, teenagers and their families.
 In fact, Branson is one of the region’s top destinations when it comes to multi-generational reunions because it offers so much to do.
 This Branson for Families travel itinerary will guide you to the best Branson has to offer.

 Silver Dollar City remains Branson’s top attraction, deservedly so for its attractive wooded setting, artisans demonstrating their skills and selling their wares, Marvel Cave and thrill rides.
 But in summer there’s also White Water, a water park with slides and play areas for kids of all ages.
 Less of a time commitment (and cheaper) are the many amusement centers along and near The Strip, like The Track Family Fun Parks with its go-karts and other activities for kids of all ages and Dinosaur Canyon Golf for mini-golf enthusiasts.

 Fritz’s Adventure is an indoor adventure park with climbing walls, ziplines and other activities.
 Farther west on Highway 76 is Bigfoot on the Strip, which offers a couple of thrill rides that involved plunging toward earth, a fun zone for younger kids, miniature golf, a 3D action ride and even food trucks.
 Farther west still is Inspiration Tower with its scenic views over the Ozarks, but older kids will also want to harness up for the tower’s half-mile Vigilante Extreme ZipRider glide (participants must be a minimum of 75 pounds); check online first, however, as the tower is undergoing renovation.